IFRCGo/go-api/README.md

 ## Note for Django Model translations

 ```
-# Use this to copy the data from original field to it's default lanauage.
+# Use this to copy the data from original field to it's default language.
 # For eg: if the field `name` is registred for translation then
 # this command will copy value from `name` to `name_en` if en is the default language.
 python manage.py update_translation_fields